If you seek to:

 I also received a B.A. in Psychology from Smith College, not too far from my hometown of New York City (but I’ve grown quite partial to California avocados).

-When I’m not with my clients, I’m eating dark chocolate, taking long walks, dancing, geeking out on topics like pain science, trauma, and anatomy, watching, “30 Rock,” and fantasizing about creating THE most comfortable space ever.
+When I’m not with my clients, I’m chasing after (or being chased by) my toddler, eating dark chocolate, making up dances in the kitchen or at the playground, geeking out on topics like pain science, trauma recovery, and anatomy, watching, “30 Rock,” and fantasizing about creating THE most comfortable space ever.

 Peruse words from happy clients on Yelp, get a peek at my body, self-care and wellness insights and tips that I share in my Gentle Nudges newsletter, and learn more about my services in San Francisco’s Jackson Square (just a block from the Transamerica Pyramid building) HERE.